-- 1. Interpret how speech and language technology relies on formal models to capture knowledge, and language processing deals with subparts of words (morphology).
-(PO- 1,5,11, PSO-2) - 2.
+- Interpret how speech and language technology relies on formal models to capture knowledge, and language processing deals with subparts of words (morphology).
+(PO-1,5,11, PSO-2) - 2.
 Illustrate the way N-gram tool is used for spelling and pronunciation processing, and part-of-speech tagging mechanism using various categories.
-(PO-2,3, 11, PSO-2) - 3.
+(PO-2,3,11, PSO-2) - 3.
 Describe feature structures and unification operation which is used to combine them, and probabilistic parsing to capture more syntactic information.
 (PO-2,11, PSO-2) - 4.
-Outline representations used to bridge the gap from language to commonsense Knowledge (semantic processing), and meanings associated with lexical items.
-(PO- 1,3,5,11, PSO-2) - 5.
-Emphasize problems that NLP systems face, natural language outputs construction from non-linguistic inputs and machine translation framework approaches.
+Demonstrate the gap from language to commonsense Knowledge (semantic processing), and meanings associated with lexical items.
+(PO-1,3,5,11, PSO-2) - 5.
+Illustrate natural language outputs construction from non-linguistic inputs and machine translation framework approaches.
 (PO-1,11, PSO-2)